 Although not particularly affordable, the 1985 IWC Da Vinci Ref.
 3750 enjoyed an unprecedented level of success among discerning customers thanks to its accurate IWC Caliber 79261 perpetual calendar movement and the price that was just about half of that of its closest competitors.

-The display will be really convenient for us, Europeans since the May 4, 2009 date is displayed in a usual at this time of the Pond “4/05/09” format.
+The display will be more convenient for us, Europeans since the May 4, 2009 date is displayed in a usual at this time of the Pond “4/05/09” format.
 Americans will have to either get used to it or buy a watch with a more usual data representation format.

-Although I’m not a great fan of tonneau-shaped watches, this one looks absolutely gorgeous even though its 44 x 52.8 x 16.3 mm case will take practically all real estate on a normal wrist.
+Although I’m not a great fan of tonneau-shaped cases, this one looks absolutely gorgeous even though its 44 x 52.8 x 16.3 mm case will take practically all real estate on a normal wrist.

 The will be available soon in a gold and platinum version with the latter limited to only 500 units and probably priced around $70,000.